cockroachdb/docs/v19.2/multi-region-deployment.md

     $ KUBECONFIG=~/mcikubeconfig gcloud container clusters get-credentials --zone=europe-west1-b movr-europe-west
     ~~~

-1. For each cluster context, create a secret for the connection string, Google Maps API, and the certs, and then create the k8s deployment and service using the `movr.yaml` manifest file.
-To get the context for the cluster, run `kubectl config get-contexts -o name`.
+1. For each cluster context, create a secret for the connection string, Google Maps API, and the certs, and then create the k8s deployment and service using the `movr.yaml` manifest file:

     {% include copy-clipboard.html %}
     ~~~ shell